martinvonz/jj/docs/working-copy.md

 main disadvantage of that is that it's harder to inspect the conflict resolutions.

-There's not yet a way of resolving conflicts in an external merge tool (https://github.com/martinvonz/jj/issues/18).
-There's also no good way of resolving conflicts between directories, files, and symlinks (https://github.com/martinvonz/jj/issues/19).
+With the `jj resolve` command, you can use an external merge tool to resolve conflicts that have 2 sides and a base.
+There is not yet a good way of resolving conflicts between directories, files, and symlinks (https://github.com/martinvonz/jj/issues/19).
 You can use `jj restore` to choose one side of the conflict, but there's no way to even see where the involved parts came from.

 ## Ignored files